qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_offline_editing.rst

 For data collection, it is a common situation to work with a laptop or a cell phone offline in the field.
-Upon returning to the network, the changes need to be synchronized with the master datasource (e.g., a PostGIS database).
+Upon returning to the network, the changes need to be synchronized with the master datasource (e.g., a PostgreSQL database).
 If several persons are working simultaneously on the same datasets, it is difficult to merge the edits by hand, even if people don’t change the same features.